 programmes have been attended by legal practitioners, representatives from competition authorities, researchers, and academicians, in-house counsels from corporates, non-governmental organisations and students from several countries

-We are delighted to announce the 8th edition of our Winter School on Economics of Competition Law scheduled from 5-16th of December 2022.
+We are delighted to announce the 8th edition of our Winter School on Economics of Competition Law scheduled from 5-16 December 2022.
 It is a 20-hour training programme, spread over two weeks, with 2-hour sessions each weekday.

 Led by globally renowned speakers, the sessions of the winter school have been carefully curated to forward discourse on the application of economic tools and analysis in competition law cases.
 It aims to provide the participants with an understanding